 As per their FAQ, they are trying to increase the number of remote positions listed, so remote workers keep your eyes peeled.

-Authentic Jobs is a website for designers, developers and creative pros.
+Authentic Jobs is a freelance job website for designers, developers and creative pros.
 Some of the companies who post on this site include the likes of Apple, the New York Times and even Tesla.

 Job listings can be filtered by type, location and more, while there is a useful toggle at the top of the site that can filter jobs to show only remote ones.

-Freemoter is predominantly for remote workers.
+Freemoter is a job website predominantly for remote workers.
 Freelancers can enter up to 10 skills to search for a matching position, or simply browse the listings.

 There is a visual filter along the top of the site making it easier to pare down positions and the range of categories is impressive.

-Jobspresso is another carefully curated site catering to remote working opportunities.
+Jobspresso is another carefully curated job website catering to remote working opportunities.
 Freelancers can post their resume for view by employers and browse the wide range of open listings.
 Job types include tech, marketing, customer support and more with listings colour coded.